 Let’s address the first problem above: the re-invocation of

 make.
-If you think about it, this re-invocation is really unneeded.
-Since we know some prerequisite of the target changed, we don’t really need the updated prerequisite list in this build.
-We already know that we’re going to rebuild the target, and having a more up-to-date list won’t affect that decision.
+If you think about it, this re-invocation is really not necessary.
+Since we know some prerequisite of the target changed, we must rebuild the target; having a more up-to-date list won’t affect that decision.
 What we really need is to ensure that the prerequisite list is up-to-date for the next invocation of make, when we need to decide whether to update it again.

 Since we don’t need the up-to-date prerequisite list in this build, we can actually avoid re-invoking make at all: we can simply have the prerequisite list built at the same time as the target is rebuilt.
 In other words, we can change the build rule for our target to add in commands to update the dependency file.
 Also, in this case we must be very careful that we don’t provide rules to build the dependencies automatically: if we do